Connie Francis: 1959–1973: International recording star

 Nevertheless, Francis continued to record singles aimed at the youth market.
 Among her top-ten hits on the Hot 100 were "Breakin' in a Brand New Broken Heart" (1961, number 7), "When the Girl in Your Arms is the Girl in Your Heart" (1961, number 10), "Second Hand Love" (1962, number 7), and "Where the Boys Are" (1961, number 4).
 The last one became her signature tune and became the theme song of Francis's first motion picture.
 The movie introduced the concept of spring break, as the once sleepy town of Fort Lauderdale became the hotspot for college students on their spring vacation in the wake of the movie's success.
 The film is also noted for being a precursor to and influence on the later beach party genre.
-She appeared in a number of other movies for MGM including Follow the Boys.
+She appeared in a number of other movies for MGM including Follow the Boys, Looking for Love, and When the Boys Meet the Girls.
+All three films had moderately successful soundtrack albums.

 The success of "Connie Francis Sings Italian Favorites" in late 1959 and early 1960 led Francis to become one of the first American artists to record regularly in other languages.
 She was followed by other major British and American recording stars including Wanda Jackson, Cliff Richard, Petula Clark, Brenda Lee, the Supremes, Peggy March, Pat Boone, Lesley Gore, the Beatles and Johnny Cash, among many others.
 In her autobiography, Francis mentioned that in the early years of her career, the language barrier in some European countries, especially in Germany, made it difficult for her songs to get airplay.

 Francis used these reflections as the basis for her April 1960 recording, "Everybody's Somebody's Fool" which would go on to become the first single by a female artist to top the Hot 100.
 Veteran lyricist Ralph Maria Siegel penned a set of German lyrics, named "Die Liebe ist ein seltsames Spiel" ("Love is a Strange Game"), which, after some friction between Francis and her MGM executives, was recorded and released.
 The song peaked at number 1 in West Germany.
 She had two more number one hits there, "Paradiso" in September 1962 and "Barcarole in der Nacht" in July 1963.

-It was not until her number 7 on the U.S. charts, "Many Tears Ago", later in 1960 when Francis began to record cover versions of her songs in foreign languages other than German.
+It was not until her number 7 on the U.S. charts, "Many Tears Ago", later in 1960, when Francis began to record cover versions of her songs in foreign languages other than German.
 Over the years she expanded her recording portfolio to 15 languages.
 She also sang in Romanian during a live performance at the 1970 edition of the Golden Stag Festival in Brașov, Romania.
-Francis was not fluent in all of these languages and she had to learn her foreign language songs phonetically.
+Francis was not fluent in all of these languages, and she had to learn her foreign language songs phonetically.